The Witcher (video game): Console version

 On 29 November 2008, a video covering the console version of the game was uploaded on the Internet.
 On 2 December, CD Projekt Red officially confirmed that The Witcher would be ported to PlayStation 3 and Xbox 360 consoles and released as The Witcher: Rise of the White Wolf.
 It had been built from the ground up for Widescreen Games' DaVinci Engine and featured a host of differences.
 According to CD Projekt Red senior designer Jakub Styliński, the game featured a new interface, redesigned boss battles, new music, "a smattering of new models", and a redesigned character development system, in addition to an entirely new action-oriented combat system with enhanced AI, additional motion-capture animations and the ability to directly control Geralt's defensive maneuvers.
 CD Projekt also confirmed that Rise of the White Wolf would have featured downloadable content.

 On 29 April 2009, it was announced that the production of the game had been halted due to late payments from CD Projekt to the French developers of the console version, Widescreen Games.
-A release from CD Projekt's CEO Michał Kiciński stated that payments were delayed due to Widescreen games not meeting development deadlines, additionally saying that "technical incapability created a risk of missing planned quality" and that CD Projekt had ended their association with the company.
+A release from CD Projekt's CEO Michał Kiciński stated that payments were delayed due to Widescreen Games not meeting development deadlines, additionally saying "technical incapability created a risk of missing planned quality" and that CD Projekt had ended their association with the company.

 Reception

 The game received mostly positive reviews.
 The game's cumulative score stands at 81 out of 100 on Metacritic.
 Michael Lafferty from GameZone gave the game 8.8 out of 10, describing it as a deep, immersive game that will "ask you to think and make choices, not just hack and slash your way to glory".
 The Witcher's cinematic intro was nominated for the 2007 VES Awards in the category of Outstanding Pre-Rendered Visuals in a Video Game, and the game's soundtrack was voted "Best Fantasy Game Soundtrack" in the 2007 Radio Rivendell Fantasy Awards.

-The Academy of Interactive Arts and Sciences named The Witcher as one of the nominees for 2007 Roleplaying Game of the Year; however, it eventually lost to Mass Effect.
+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts and Sciences named The Witcher as one of the nominees for 2007's "Role-Playing Game of the Year"; however, it was eventually awarded to Mass Effect.

 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.